novasamatech/parity-signer/README.md

 # Project Structure

-Signer is a native app for iOS and Android.
+Vault is a native app for iOS and Android.
 Native UI's are written on Swift and Kotlin and built on top of a universal Rust core library, which implements all the logic.
 Here's a rough folder structure of the project.

 - `android` - Android project.
 Builds by Android Studio automatically
 - `docker` - files for CI on gitlab